hkarumuri/DS3002_DataScienceSystems/project1/README.md

     * This is tied to the 2nd requirement
     - [X] CSV
     - [X] JSON
     - [ ] SQL DB (issues with data type of information.
-Might need to do somem cleanup or establish a schema)
+Need to convert lists/objects in data frame into strings to work around error)

 - [x] Generate a brief summary of the data file ingestion including Number of records and Number of columns